 Gabriel Diamond started working in video at age 13 at KDOL–TV in Oakland, CA.

-In 2016 he founded the Vulnerable Rally as part of a global invitation to reconnect to our common humanity in the most vulnerable way: part absurdist street theatre, part shadow work and part social commentary.
+In 2016 he co-founded the Vulnerable Rally as part of a global invitation to reconnect to our common humanity in the most vulnerable way: part absurdist street theatre, part shadow work and part social commentary.
 He co-directed this viral music video featuring a rally in Oakland.

-In his spare time he’s often on the dance floor exploring a variety of conscious dance modalities.
+In his spare time he’s often exploring a variety of dance modalities.